-To reduce the chances of water contamination from human waste and sheep and goat fecal matter, three new terms and conditions would be implemented: 1) herders will not bed sheep closer than 300 feet from water, if feasible; 2) herders will avoid excessive herding and bunching of sheep and goats, particularly along riparian corridors and water influence zones; and 3) herder campsites will be located at least 200 feet from live water.
+To reduce the chances of water contamination from human waste and sheep and goat fecal matter, three new terms and conditions would be implemented: 1) herders would not bed sheep closer than 300 feet from water, if feasible; 2) herders would avoid excessive herding and bunching of sheep and goats, particularly along riparian corridors and water influence zones; and 3) herder campsites would be located at least 200 feet from live water.
+The implementation of these terms and conditions is expected to improve water quality.